-5.7 PERSONAL COMMUNICATIONS/ELECTRONIC DEVICES: All students may possess mobile telephones and other personal electronic devices (PEDs) unless otherwise directed by school administration or school staff.
+5.7 PERSONAL COMMUNICATIONS/ELECTRONIC DEVICES: All students may possess mobile telephones and other personal electronic devices (PEDs), HOWEVER, these must be stored in your locker at ALL times unless otherwise directed by school administration or school staff.

-Devices must be out of sight and turned off during instructional activity unless otherwise directed by school administration or staff.
+Devices must be safely locked in your locker and turned off during instructional activity unless otherwise directed by school administration or staff.
 This prohibition includes all emergency situations unless the student is directed to use a cellular telephone or PED by a school administrator or school staff or unless an extreme threat to the health or safety of a student arises and no school administrator or school staff member is present.

 If a student refuses to relinquish a phone or other device to a school staff member, the staff member may refer the student with the device to the principal or designee.
-Drew Charter School assumes no liability for the theft, loss or damage of mobile telephones and other PEDs possessed by students on school property or held by school officials during the confiscation period.
-Drew Charter School employees will not be responsible for searching for mobile phone or other PEDs lost or stolen as a result of not following this policy or due to the negligence of students to secure their property.
+Drew Charter School assumes no liability for the theft, loss, or damage of mobile telephones and other PEDs possessed by students on school property or held by school officials during the confiscation period.
+Drew Charter School employees will not be responsible for searching for lost or stolen mobile phones or other PEDs.